New to the site? Try Quick User Guide

 • Sufficiency: Approximately 59 percent of respondents to a New America study reported that their computer runs too slowly or does not work properly to do meaningful work.
 In addition, device decisions are often made at the district level and in a uniform manner (e.g., single-device, one-to-one programs).
 However, some students and teachers require different capabilities or features.

 Internet Access: Though most schools can reach the minimum bandwidth requirements as outlined by the Federal Communications Commission (FCC), the pandemic illuminated the disparities in access for both teachers and students.
-A recent report from New America revealed that while access is up, many students and teachers remain under-connected, lacking enough bandwidth to participate in video conferencing, hindered by data-caps, and unable to work to their full potential.
+According to a 2023 report, 22% of low-income households with children still lack broadband access.
+In addition, a 2021 report from New America revealed that while the pandemic resulted in increased internet access, many students and teachers remain under-connected.
+Hindered by data caps and lacking enough bandwidth to participate in video conferencing, students find themselves unable to work to their full potential.

 Resources to Get Started